martirale/author-post-widget/README.md

 - Once you have it, save it all in a folder with the name: author-post-widget
 - Compress the folder in .zip format
 - Go to the WordPress Dashboard> Plugins> Add new> Upload plugin
+- Activate the plugin
+- Go to the widget section and add it to the widgets area where you want it to be displayed

+### Notes

+- It is not necessary to "Save", it is fully functional since it is placed in the widgets area
+- The plugin was developed in an environment for the GutenType theme but it should work without problems with any other theme